typo-dev/practice-html-css-chatapp-landing-page/README.md

 # Practice Chat Application Landing Page
-Practicing coding html/css for a chat application landing page (page not designed by me, only html/css code is mine)
+Practicing coding HTML/CSS for a chat application's landing page (page not designed by me, only HTML/CSS code is mine)